Cheap home improvements that actually cut bills

 | £20-£40 for multiple radiators | £20-£40 | ~1 year |

-If you have a hot water tank without a jacket, adding one stops heat escaping.
+Got a hot water tank without a jacket?
+Adding one stops heat leaking away.

 | Cost | Annual Saving | Payback |